damianpolak/sudoku-click2/README.md

 - ~~No history when continue game~~
 - Sometimes when player click back then we can see rotate animation
 - When put many wrong values in one field and back then it launch animation
+- ~~Currently available type number in field where is properly or initial number~~

 ## Options section: